homelight/worksheets/README.md

 5. `$ go get -t ./...`
 6. `$ go test -v ./...` (for all tests), or `$ go test -v ./... -testify.m <TestName>` (for individual tests)

+To update your schema, you can simply re-run

+1. `$ psql -U ws_user ws_test -f schema.sql`

 # Worksheet Definition

 All centers around the concept of a `worksheet` which is constituted of typed named fields